kickstartDS/.github/profile/README.md

-# kickstartDS is the Open Source starter kit for Design Systems
+# The Open Source starter kit for Design Systems

 ## Clone our Starter